-Hoyas tend to lose their leaves at the start of the winter seasons, especially if they are placed outdoors.
+Hoyas tend to lose their leaves at the start of the winter season, especially if they are placed outdoors.

 There is not much to worry about as it is the tendency of almost all plants.
 They do so to save their energy for the growing seasons.

-- Shift your hoyas to a warmer spot or indoors during the winters.
+- Shift your hoyas to a warmer spot or indoors during the winter.

 - Increasing the humidity with a humidifier will also prevent excess falling of leaves.

 The problem with Hoya is the propagation process.
 Hoya propagation is not difficult, but it can be time-consuming, and Hoya plant cuttings do not always root.

 Sometimes while propagating in a soil medium, they tend to decay and die.
 Other times, the light and temperature conditions are too harsh, and the plant is dehydrated.